The Vietnamese economy

 The Vietnamese real estate market

 In July 2015, the Housing Law and the Law on Real Estate Business, whereby foreign property investors could purchase and legally own residential property in Vietnam, came into effect.
 The types of property available to foreigners include apartments, villas and townhouses, as long as they are parts of development projects.
 Foreigners, like locals, can enjoy rights to lease, trade, inherit and collate their properties.
-Among the major taxes and fees associated with real estate investment in Vietnam are a registration tax (0.5%), a value-added tax (10%), an income tax on transfer of property (25% on capital gains or 2% of the transaction value) and notary fees of up to nearly USD 460. the income tax is based on rental income and consists of a personal income tax (5%) and a value-added tax (5%).
+Among the major taxes and fees associated with real estate investment in Vietnam are a registration tax (0.5%),

 The laws are also expected to spur growth in the commercial and industrial sectors, as foreign companies and representative offices are now eligible to purchase new and existing properties, provided that the properties are purchased for business purposes.
 The regulatory changes helped to stimulate investor interest and drive the real estate market, making Vietnam one of the most attractive destinations in the region.